Post-Surgery Healing: Understanding Your Journey

 You're Healing...
 But It Doesn't Feel Like It

 Let's be real.
 Healing hurts sometimes.
-You wake up bloated and puffy, the scale is lying to you, your emotions are a mess, and your surgical team is done-they handed you a care sheet and now you're supposed to figure it out?
-That's where we come in
+You wake up bloated and puffy.
+The scale is lying to you, emotions are a mess, and your surgical team is done.
+They handed you a care sheet, and now you're supposed to figure it out?
+That's where we come in.

 What Your Body is Trying to Tell You

-Swelling isn't the enemy-it's your body crying out: "Help me move this fluid.
+Swelling isn't the enemy.
+It's your body crying out: "Help me move this fluid.
 Help me detox.
 Help me reset."
-But when the lymphatic system is overwhelmed, your body can't clear the inflammation.
-That's where Manual Lymphatic Drainage becomes your lifeline
+When the lymphatic system is overwhelmed, your body can't clear the inflammation.
+That's where Manual Lymphatic Drainage becomes your lifeline.

 What Clients Say After Their First Real MLD Session